 Francesco Sorrentino, an MdAA partner, is MdAA’s Project Leader.
 He is the prime mover at the office, and a capable, concrete planner.
 He manages the development stage of complex projects.
 He also coordinates the activities of all professionals involved in the work.
 His dual character (in his spare time he enjoys restoring objects, including furniture) frequently emerges in a poetic element that enriches his skills base.

 Sorrentino began work while still a university student.
 He began work with MdAA in 2004, and became a partner in 2016.
 From the very start, he was particularly involved in the final and executive stages of works.
-He also manages the office’s relations with public administration bodies, and follows up the various the various stages of approval of projects.
+He also manages the office’s relations with public administration bodies, and follows up the various stages of approval of projects.
 He acts as safety coordinator during the design and execution stages.
 He is currently the project leader for urban upgrading of the old “Campofranco” lot (4,000 sq. m.) of the A2 zone in the old city centre of Bolzano (where the site opened in 2017, and for which MdAA won the invitation-based ideas competition “Palais Campofranco” announced by Ca.Do.Ma.
 Srl in 2016).